syncfusion-content/extension-docs/Extension/PDF-Viewer-SDK-Extension/Visual-Studio/Add-References.md

    **Assembly From:** Choose the assembly location, either from NuGet packages, the build installed location, or by using the GAC location.

-   N> The installed location and GAC option will be available only when the Syncfusion<sup style="font-size:70%">&reg;</sup> WindowsForm or WPF build has been installed.
+   N> The installed location and GAC option will be available only when the Syncfusion<sup style="font-size:70%">&reg;</sup> PDF Viewer SDK setup has been installed.

    ![Assembly location option in Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Manger](images/Syncfusion-Reference-Manger-img4.png)